007cod/jinwenchen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student at the **School of Computer Science and Engineering**, University of Electronic Science and Technology of China, supervised by **Prof. Kai Zheng** and co-supervised by **Prof. Yan Zhao**.
+I'm a PhD student at the **School of Computer Science and Engineering**, University of Electronic Science and Technology of China, supervised by **Prof. Kai Zheng** and co-supervised by **Prof. Yan Zhao**.
 I received my B.E. degree from **Chongqing University of Posts and Telecommunications** in 2024.

 My research interests include **spatio-temporal data**, and **spatial crowdsourcing**.